Alejogb1/job-board/blog-data/is-it-possible-to-createdeploy-an-onnx-model-to-a-dedicated-sql-pool-from-a-synapse-notebook-in-azure-synapse.md

 id: "is-it-possible-to-createdeploy-an-onnx-model-to-a-dedicated-sql-pool-from-a-synapse-notebook-in-azure-synapse"
 ---

-Let's tackle this from a somewhat nuanced perspective, shall we?
-The short answer is, directly deploying an ONNX model *to* a dedicated sql pool within Azure Synapse, in the way you might deploy a stored procedure, isn’t how the architecture is intended to operate.
-However, we can certainly achieve the *outcome* of utilizing ONNX models within your Synapse data processing workflows, and specifically leveraging a dedicated sql pool’s compute resources.
+from a somewhat nuanced perspective, shall we?
+The short answer is, directly deploying an ONNX model _to_ a dedicated sql pool within Azure Synapse, in the way you might deploy a stored procedure, isn’t how the architecture is intended to operate.
+However, we can certainly achieve the _outcome_ of utilizing ONNX models within your Synapse data processing workflows, and specifically leveraging a dedicated sql pool’s compute resources.
 I've encountered similar challenges in several prior projects, usually involving large-scale predictive modeling, and the solution invariably involves a bit of strategic integration.

 The key is to understand that dedicated sql pools in Synapse are designed primarily for data storage, querying, and transformations, not for hosting and executing arbitrary machine learning models.
 They're optimized for columnar storage and massively parallel processing of SQL queries.
-Therefore, we need to approach this by thinking about *how* we can incorporate model inference within a data pipeline that is capable of utilizing a dedicated SQL pool for data retrieval and transformation.
+Therefore, we need to approach this by thinking about _how_ we can incorporate model inference within a data pipeline that is capable of utilizing a dedicated SQL pool for data retrieval and transformation.

 The typical approach, and the one I've successfully implemented multiple times, involves these core steps: